hunterwyork2/microteaching/README.md

 ### 6) Push your changes

-Finally, to push your changes to your main repo, type the following.
-If all goes well, you will be prompted to initiate a pull request.
+Finally, to push your changes to your main remote (github.com) repo, type the following.

 ```
 git push -u origin name_of_branch
 ```

-This should return a message like the following:
+This should return a message like the following (here, my branch is named "hunter."):

 ```